vitmil/url-check-client/README.md

 # About url check client
-url_check_client.py is a client to make requests vs URL CHECK, a RESTful Web Services running on https://129.152.26.254
+url_check_client.py is a client to make requests vs URL CHECK, a RESTful Web Services running on (https://url-check.duckdns.org/)

 Note:
-If your firewall blocks outgoing connection, to reach the service on url-check (IP 129.152.26.254), outgoing traffic must be allowed for:
+If your firewall blocks outgoing connection, to reach the service on (https://url-check.duckdns.org/) outgoing traffic must be allowed for:

 - tcp port 8000 for http requests